gomods/athens/docs/content/design/communication.md

 When User makes a request at this ancient time, it works as described on the flow below.

-- User contacts Athens asking for module M in version v1.0
+- User contacts proxy asking for module M in version v1.0
-- Athens checks whether or not it has this module in its storage.
+- Proxy checks whether or not it has this module in its storage.
 It has not.
 -So it responds with a redirect to Olympus and schedules its own job to check with Olympus in few units of time, giving Olympus space to fill its cache.
 - User receives redirect to Olympus and asks it for module M in version v1.0
 - Olympus is cache free as well, so it asks the underlying VCS (e.g github.com) for a module.
 - After it receives all the bits, it stores it into its own cache and serves it to the User.
 - User receives module and is happy.
-- Sometimes around this time Athens asks Olympus for module M in version v1.0 as well.
-Olympus, now aware of this module, serves it so Athens can fill its own cache.
+- Sometimes around this time proxy asks Olympus for module M in version v1.0 as well.
+Olympus, now aware of this module, serves it so proxy can fill its own cache.

 ![Communication flow for clear state](/athens-clear-scenario.png)